• Skip to main content

 However, you can store leftover skewers in a covered container in the fridge for up to 3 days.
 The balsamic drizzle will keep for longer--up to 2 to 3 months in the fridge.

-Mini caprese skewers on small white plate with balsamic drizzle.
+Mini caprese skewers with meat and balsamic glaze.

 📋Recipe